 Getting an Account: The extension is automatically installed on all district accounts (look for the blue diamond icon) and can be used in Google docs, forms, sheets, etc. For EquatIO mathspace, go to the link below and sign in using the Google button.

 With material for all grades, this site uses hip-hop music to teach content in many subject areas.
 Each music video is accompanied by support materials and lesson ideas.
+You can also take advantage of built-in Google Classroom integration.

 Getting an Account: Teachers, contact Mark Dalton for the link to create your account.
 Once done, you and your students will be able to log in with the Google button.